super-lou/EXstat/README.md

 So the result is a list of the metadata of the extraction in the `metaEX` tibble and the result of the extraction in the `dataEX` tibble.

-In a similare more complexe way, you can extract more than one variable at a time with more than one discharge serie,
+In a similar, more complex way, you can extract multiple variables at a time with more than one discharge series,
 ``` R
 # For one station
 data1 = tibble(airGRdatasets::A273011002$TS) %>%